draperlaboratory/VIBES/vibes-tools/README.md

 ## Tool scaffolding

-The repo root of this tool suite currently lives at [VIBES-internal/experiments/vibes-tools](https://github.com/draperlaboratory/VIBES-internal/tree/main/experiments/vibes-tools).

-The tool suite is then contained in the [tools/](tools/) subdirectory, where each tool has its own folder, like this:
+The tool suite is contained in the [tools/](tools/) subdirectory, where each tool has its own folder, like this:

 ```
 |-- <repo root>/